zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 Receive files directly in your Dropbox folder, Google Drive folder, S3 bucket, Box.com folder, or Facebook photo album.
 With the CloudWok file-upload plugin you can let others upload files to your cloud storage.

+There are two ways how you can add the CloudWok file-upload widget to your blog posts or pages:

+* **New:** Visit https://www.cloudwok.com/developers to generate a customized HTML embed code.
+Open the "Settings" menu in your sidebar and click on "CloudWok".
+Paste the copied HTML embed code into the text area and click "Save".
+This generates a shortcode, like this one: `[cloudwok ref=1]`.
+Simply copy and paste the shortcode into your blog post or page and the widget will appear at that place.
-Simply add the following shortcode in your blog post or page: `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.
+* **Old:** Simply add the following shortcode in your blog post or page: `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.
 There are many options to customize the file-upload plugin.
 Please take a look at the "Installation" tab for more information how to customize the plugin.

 With the CloudWok WordPress plugin, you can embed a cloudwok file-upload form into your own website or blog.
 Visitors of your website can upload files that are transferred directly into your connected Dropbox folder (or Google Drive folder, ...).
+This means:

+* No traffic from the file-upload goes through your WordPress blog.
+You don't need to worry about WordPress file size limitations or the like.
+* You don't need to download the uploaded files from your WordPress blog.
+They end up directly in your Dropbox, Google Drive, ...

 For example, with the CloudWok Wordpress plug-in, you can: